- COMPLETE CONFIDENCE & COMFORT - The high-capacity Lily menstrual Cup allows up to 12 hours of...

 Of course, it’s a personal choice but more and more women are opting for menstrual cups because they’re a total period solution.

 The Takeaway on the Lily Cup:

 In many cases, you can get a higher rated one for half the price!
 A better, more highly rated menstrual cup at a much cheaper price?
-We’ll take that any day of the week here at this website!
+We’ll take that any day of the week here Reusable Menstrual Cups!

 Or, for a quick win, just get yourself the LENA Feminine Hygiene Cup.
 It’s made in the USA, FDA approved, and has thousands of great reviews over on Amazon, as well as a much higher overall rating than the Lily Cup.

 If you’re looking for a bit firmer cup, get the regular Lena.
 If you want a bit softer one, then go for the for the Lena Sensitive.